Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: The Framework of the MPC Fairness Monitoring Protocol

 \textbf{Post-processing module.} After the secure computation module outputs aggregated group-level fairness metrics, a post-processing layer refines these results to support interpretation, cross-context comparison, and actionable monitoring.
 This module does not access individual-level information and operates solely on group-level aggregates.

-\textit{Reliability estimates.} Because fairness metrics are computed from voluntarily donated samples, the robustness of each estimate depends on the sample size of contributing groups.
-For example, a simple reliability measure attaches a binomial-style interval to any proportion-based fairness metric $T(g)$ using, for example,
+\textit{Reliability estimates.} Because fairness metrics are computed from voluntarily donated samples, the robustness of each estimate depends on the sample size of contributing groups. \revtext{For example, for a proportion-based fairness metric $T(g)$, we can report an approximate $(1-\alpha)$ confidence interval using a normal approximation to the binomial distribution: $ \widehat{T}(g) \pm z_{\alpha/2}\sqrt{\frac{\widehat{T}(g)(1-\widehat{T}(g))}{n_g}}, n_g = \sum_{i} \I(\widehat{G}_i = g) $.
+This approximation is valid when samples are independent and $n_g$ is sufficiently large.
+Such intervals allow auditors to distinguish genuine disparities from noise induced by scarce donation data.
+Besides, we suggest contextual considerations about sample sizes and potential sampling bias to select suitable intervals and facilitate accurate result interpretation.
+For example, alternatives such as Wilson or Agresti--Coull intervals may offer better small-sample performance.}